citp/privacy-policy-historical/v/vi/viv/vivintsolar.com.md

 ## Other personal information

 We may use a mailing address or phone number that a visitor provides for a variety of Vivint Solar related reasons.
 We may send periodic mailings to visitors or make telephone calls to inform those visitors who have provided a mailing address or telephone number of new products, services or events.
-We may also share such information with our affiliates, such as Vivint, Inc. If you do not wish to receive such calls or mailings, you may request to be removed from the contact list by contacting Vivint Solar at support@vivintsolar.com or by telephone 877.404.4129.
+We may also share such information with our affiliates, such as Vivint, Inc. If you do not wish to receive such calls or mailings, you may request to be removed from the contact list by contacting Vivint Solar at [support@vivintsolar.com](mailto:support@vivintsolar.com) or by telephone 877.404.4129.
 Additionally, you may make your request by writing to Vivint Solar at 1800 W. Ashton Boulevard, Lehi, Utah 84043.

 ## Do we use cookies?

 Yes.
 Cookies are small files that a site or its service provider transfers to your computer’s hard drive through your web browser (if you allow) that enables the sites or service providers systems to recognize your browser and capture and remember certain information.
 We use cookies to help us remember and process the items in your shopping cart, understand and save your preferences for future visits, keep track of advertisements and compile aggregate data about site traffic and site interaction so that we can offer better site experiences and tools in the future.
+Third-party vendors, including Google, use cookies to serve ads based on your past visits to our website.

 ## Do we disclose any information to outside parties?